rajabilal555/rajabilal555/README.md

 - 🔭 I'm doing _Personal App Projects_ and _Studying_ for final year of my bachelors
 - 🔰 I'm currently learning Rust and Vim motions.
-- 🌱 I'm looking for good career startup opportunities.
 - ⚡ Fun fact: _I've been passionate about tech since the age of 12_

 * 🏗 Technologies I'm looking forward to learn in 2023
-  - Rust
+  - Rust ✅
-  - Nextjs and Sveltekit
+  - Nextjs and Sveltekit ✅
-  - Vim motions
+  - Vim motions ✅
   - TRPC